 The Encyclopedia is a project of the Geneva Academy of International Humanitarian Law and Human Rights.
 The Enyclopedia aims to provide accurate, up-to-date information on weapons, the effects of their use, and their regulation under public international law, in a format that is accessible to non-specialists.

 The project was initiated in December 2012 with the generous support of the Austrian Foreign Ministry and the Swiss Federal Department of Foreign Affairs.
 The Encyclopedia was launched on 2 December 2013.
-The content of the Encyclopedia is available online for free and can be downloaded via a paid iPhone/iPad 'app', the development of which was funded by the Austrian Foreign Ministry.
+The content of the Encyclopedia is available online, free of charge.

 The Encyclopedia is still under development and entries are subject to ongoing revision.
 Significant efforts have been made to ensure that the information on this website is accurate and represents a diversity of views.
 We welcome feedback on the content of this site, including proposed corrections and suggestions for additions.
 For more information, please see the Disclaimer.